USC-SQL/Violist/README.md

 ja.getInterpretedValues();

-Note: The parameter target is a Map<String,List<String>> mapping the target method signiture to the target parameter indices
+Note: The parameter target is a Map<String,List\<Integer\>> mapping the target method signiture to the target parameter indices.
+  The output of ja.getInterpretedValues() is a Map<String,List\<String\>> mapping a string with format *method_signature@bytecode_offset@parameter_index* to a set of strings.
+The key uniquely represents a target string variable, which is passed to line *bytecode_offset* of the method *method_signature* as the *parameter_index_th* parameter.
+The value represents the possible values of the string.

 # Build
 We prefer to use eclipse to build the project (import an existing Maven project).